mia2905/supreme-broccoli/INSTALL.md

 In order to use the supreme-brocolli application template you need to install the following tools:
 * XCode
 * XCode command line tools (git, clang)
-* fswatch (brew install fswatch)

 ## Build MacOS

-In order to build the MacOS platform layer run:
+In order to build for the MacOS platform layer run:
 ```
 >./build_macos.sh
 ```